Aratramba/collect-components/README.md

 -->
 ```

 The immediate next DOM-node after the comment will be used as HTML-source for the component.
 If you need to capture multiple blocks, see [Capture multiple](#capture-multiple-blocks) blocks.
+Any parameter in the component block will be add to the `meta` object in the output json.

 ```html
 <!-- @component